fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-dashboard.md

 chmod 600 openstack_dashboard/test/.secret_key_store
 ```

-then, edit the ```openstack_dashboard/local/local_settings.py``` file to indicate the HTTP endpoint of the Fogbow Manager associated with the Fogbow Dashboard (here we consider that the Fogbow Dashboard and the Fogbow Manager are installed in the same host):
+then, edit the ```openstack_dashboard/local/local_settings.py``` file to indicate the HTTP endpoint of the FM associated with the FD (here we consider that the FD and the FM are installed in the same host):

 ``` python
 # Fogbow Manager to be used.